janosgyerik/hangoverx/README.md

 ### Development

-To merge the JavaScript files into `scripts/build/hangoverx.js` and enables debug features:
+To merge the JavaScript files into `scripts/build/hangoverx.js` and enable debug features:

     make